rfay/ddev-from-beginning/slides/presentation.md

 ---

-## CI/CD and Automated Testing with DDEV
+## 🤖 CI/CD and Automated Testing with DDEV

+Integrate **DDEV** into your CI/CD pipelines for automation. 🤖

 - Leveraging DDEV in continuous integration pipelines
 - Running automated tests locally and remotely